German Green Belt: Conservation

 The diversity of the landscape is an important refuge and home to many plant and animal species: rare orchids like the lady's slipper, the clubtail dragonfly, the marsh fritillary, the whinchat, the red-backed shrike, the black stork, the kingfisher and the otter.

-Eventhough most of the Green Belt is owned by governmental and non-governmental organisations, still a huge part belongs to private owners.
+Even though most of the Green Belt is owned by governmental and non-governmental organisations, still a huge part belongs to private owners.

 Since November 2018 the complete Thuringian part of the Green Belt Germany is under protection as "Nationales Naturmonument" (National Nature Monument).
 In October 2019 the complete stretch of the Saxony-Anhalt border has been designated as well.
 The other bordering federal states also declared the aim to designate the Green Belt as National Nature Monument in the upcoming years.

 Tourism

 The efforts of the BUND, the BfN, and the local states have led to using the Green Belt for both conservation and nature tourism.
 The Green Belt is a landscape of memories.
 Not only does it have unique natural aspects, it is at the same time a living monument to German reunification.
 This unique combination of nature, culture and history is the basis of the "Experience Green Belt" project, a collaboration with individual states, the BUND and BfN.
 Kai Frobel of BUND described the Green Belt as a way for conservation and nature tourism to work together.
 Nature conservation is combined with sustainable tourism in the regions of Thuringian Forest & Slate Mountains / Franconian Forest, Elbe-Altmark-Wendland and the Harz mountains.
 Each of these regions would help towards realizing the Green Belt's tourist potential in terms of nature, culture and history and hence also to enhancing its popular appreciation in the region.